hemantjoestar/Elliptic/README.md

 Issues/Problems to fix:
 - Implementations not efficient.
 Tests will validate this and also gas required for tests. especially during signature verficiation
 - egcd is not robust and written assuming primes and not using traits. will remedy this
 - No message hashing inside the verification example.
-The cairo impl used to generate [sha256]https://github.com/hemantjoestar/sha256) hashes
+The cairo impl used to generate [sha256](https://github.com/hemantjoestar/sha256) hashes
-- Till i improve the ec add operation itll be difficult. i cant run complete sha + verify in a single test.
+- Till i improve the ec add operation itll be difficult.
+I intend to continue on this and push better impls. i cant run complete sha + verify in a single test.
 My machine is getting overwhelmed.
 I dont have enough RAM and Swap.
 Please add `[ignore]` to tests in sig_ver if problems

 For suggestions, suggestions and criticism regarding implementation and design, i would definitely like to hear them and improve from advice.
 Please raise a PR or One can ping [twitter](https://twitter.com/0xspleen) and discord @ 0xspleen#1434